NEW INSTRUCTIONS TO AUTHORS (as of 05/28/2013)

-- Abstract: An abstract must accompany every article (except Editorials, Point/Counterpoint “debates”, Correspondence and Errata).
-The abstract should be submitted both separately and at the front of the complete manuscript (Article File).
-For Research Articles, Technical Reports, Technical Notes and Medical Physics Letters, a structured abstract is required that consists of 4 parts: Purpose, Methods, Results and Conclusions.
+- Abstract: An abstract must accompany every article (except Editorials, Point/Counterpoint “debates”, Correspondence, and Errata).
+The abstract should be submitted at the front of the complete manuscript (Article File).
+For Research Articles, Technical Reports, Technical Notes, and Medical Physics Letters, a structured abstract is required that consists of 4 parts: Purpose, Methods, Results and Conclusions.
 For Research Articles and Technical Reports, that abstract should not exceed 500 words.
 A limit of 300 words applies to Technical Notes and Medical Physics Letters.
-Because an abstract is usually reprinted in its entirety in AIP abstract journals, care should be used in writing it.

 - Every review and research article must include an Introduction that identifies the issue or problem addressed in the article, describes why it is important, and provides a summary of the approach to the issue or problem.
-This introduction should provide a context for a reader who is not intimately familiar with the issue or problem addressed in the article.
+The Introduction should provide a context for a reader who is not intimately familiar with the issue or problem addressed in the article.

 - References: References should be assigned consecutive numbers as they occur in the body of the text.
-They should also be listed in the same order on a separate sheet.
+They should also be listed in the same order on a separate page.
 Titles of articles, complete lists of authors, and inclusive pagination must be included.
 References must be in the accessible, archival literature.
-“Private Communications” and commercial identifications and manuals are not appropriate for the reference list, but can be identified as footnotes to the text..
-References should be submitted in the following formats:
+“Private Communications” and commercial identifications and manuals are not appropriate for the reference list but can be identified as footnotes to the text.
+References should be appear in the following formats:

 1G.
 Kürbitz, “Electro-optic imaging,” in The Optics Encyclopedia: Basic Foundations and Practical Applications, Vol. 1, edited by Th.G.
 Brown, K. Creath, H. Kogelnik, M.A.
 Kriss, J. Schmit, M.J.
 Weber (Wiley-VCH, Weinheim, 2004), pp. 549-585.